What are Best Practices for Denial Management?

 So what is denial management?
 And how can it help your hospital?

-In short, denial management in healthcare refers to a system where a patient’s claim for a medical service gets denied by the payer.
+In short, hospital denial management refers to a system where a patient’s claim for a medical service gets denied by the payer.

 Try thinking about it like this…

-After waiting several months for that new smart phone to come out, the day is finally here.
-You run to the store and muscle your way through the crowds to ensure that the store doesn’t sell out before you get your hands on one.
+After waiting several months for that new smart phone to come out, you run to the store and muscle your way through the crowds to ensure that the store doesn’t sell out before you get your hands on one.

-You finally arrive back home and as you’re getting out of your car, your phone slips off your lap and splashes into a puddle.
-You’re furious but thankful that you have a protection plan from your mobile carrier.
+You then arrive back home and as you’re getting out of your car, your phone slips off your lap and splashes into a puddle.
+Thankfully, you got a protection plan from your mobile carrier.